scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Touch
 - **Duration:** instant

 Attempt to bring back a creature that has died in the past week.
 A majority of the creature must be present, and this spell restores missing body parts.
 Make a spellcasting roll, adding 2 bad die plus a terrible die for every time this creature has died in the past year.
-On success the target is brought back to life with 1 wound, plus a wound for every crit you rolled.
+On success the target is brought back to life with 1 wound, plus a wound for every critical you rolled.

 Add a proficiency die to the roll for every level above 5th.